A Look Back at Towson Athletics

 Towson began organizing collegiate athletic teams in the late 1910s, fielding men's basketball and soccer teams during the 1921-22 academic year.
 The first women's basketball team was the first women's sport; the team began competing in 1947-48.

-Today, the University, with an enrollment that exceeds 21,000, offers the most comprehensive sports program in the metropolitan Baltimore area, fielding 20 varsity teams composed of more than 540 student-athletes who compete in the very competitive Colonial Athletic Association (CAA) and Eastern College Athletic Conference (ECAC).
+Today, the University, with an enrollment that exceeds 21,000, offers the most comprehensive sports program in the metropolitan Baltimore area, fielding 19 varsity teams composed of more than 540 student-athletes who compete in the very competitive Colonial Athletic Association (CAA) and East Atlantic Gymnastics League (EAGL).

 Since joining the league in 2001-02, the Tigers have won CAA titles in men's and women's lacrosse, women's swimming and diving, volleyball and men's golf.
 Towson has sent teams and individual student-athletes to NCAA post-season competition in baseball, basketball, football, golf, gymnastics, men's and women's lacrosse, men's soccer, men's and women's swimming and diving, track & field and volleyball.

 Tiger student-athletes have distinguished themselves in the classroom as well as on the field of competition.
-A total of 12 Tigers have been named CAA Scholar-Athlete Award Winners for their respective sports, including the 2010 cross country recipient, Brandi Gervais, a Biology/Pre-Dentistry Major with a perfect 4.0 GPA, and men's golf recipient Nyasha Mauchaza, a Finance major with a 3.757 GPA.
+A total of 13 Tigers have been named CAA Scholar-Athlete Award Winners for their respective sports, including the 2010 cross country recipient, Brandi Gervais, a biology/pre-dentistry Major with a perfect 4.0 GPA, men's golf recipient Nyasha Mauchaza, a finance major with a 3.757 GPA and women's swimming and diving honoree Melanie Rowland, a double major in family science and psychology with a 3.89 GPA.

 Towson has had six student-athletes earn NCAA Postgraduate Scholarships, including Gervais (Cross Country/Track 2011), Gregg Davies (Baseball 2002), David Adkins (Swimming 2002), Ben Whitacre (Football 2003), Nigel Marples (Soccer 2007) and Randall Cooper (Lacrosse 2009).

-A number of Towson student-athletes have gone on to enjoy professional sports careers, including most recently Jermon Bushrod, the starting left offensive tackle for the 2010 Super Bowl Champion New Orleans Saints; outfielder Casper Wells with the Seattle Mariners; shooting guard Gary Neal with the San Antonio Spurs; and soccer player Pat Healey with the MISL's Baltimore Blast.
+A number of Towson student-athletes have gone on to enjoy professional sports careers, including most recently Jermon Bushrod, the who won the 2010 Super Bowl with the New Orleans Saints; outfielder Casper Wells with the Chicago White Sox; shooting guard Gary Neal with the San Antonio Spurs; and soccer player Pat Healey with the MISL's Baltimore Blast.

 Two National Titles